-Others, chanting and cheering, pushed through or climbed over a steel gate Friday until riot police repelled them with tear gas and smoke canisters.
+Chanting and cheering migrants pushed through or climbed over a steel gate until police threw tear gas and smoke canisters and pushed the migrants back.
 Video showed coughing and weeping migrants collapsed on the bridge.
 Several police and an undetermined number of migrants were injured.

 It was unclear how many migrants would cross the border and how long that process would take.
 Mexican authorities have said they’d allow migrants to enter the country if they have valid visas or meet other requirements.

-The caravan formed last Saturday in San Pedro Sula, Honduras, and arrived Monday in Guatemala.
-Migrants told CNN en Español they were bound for the United States, seeking work and fleeing political corruption and violence.
+The caravan formed last Saturday in San Pedro Sula, Honduras, and arrived in Guatemala on Monday.
+Migrants in the group told CNN en Español they were bound for the United States, seeking work and fleeing political corruption and violence.

 Leaders throughout the region have publicly urged them for days to turn back.